xiucz/bioinfonotebookxiucz/08_DNA/05_somatic/009_CellularityAndPloidy/01_sequenza.md

 + xlab = 'Uncorrected depth ratio', ylab = 'GC-adjusted depth ratio')
 ```

-Analyzing sequencing data with
+### Analyzing sequencing data with R
+包括：
++ Extract the relevant information from the raw seqz file.
++ Fit the sequenza model to infer cellularity and ploidy.
++ Apply the inferred parameters to estimate the copy number profile

-Extract the information from the seqz file
+#### Extract the information from the seqz file
 ```
-test <- .extract(data.file, verbose = FALSE)
+test <- sequenza.extract(data.file, verbose = FALSE)

 > names(test)
 [1] "BAF"         "ratio"       "mutations"   "segments"    "chromosomes"